Home

 • 1 through 100

-If your tasting involves only bourbon enthusiasts, they should rate the appearance, aroma, taste, finish, and provide an overall rating.
+If your tasting involves only bourbon enthusiasts, they should rate the appearance, aroma, taste, and finish while providing an overall rating.

 The participants will then rank the glasses one through six on their scorecards.
 Continue the tasting until all samples have been tried and rated.